oaxiom/charseq/README.md

 2. Mismatches can be fixed

 This has disadvantages:
-1. The bridge may not be sequences making RNA/DNA ends unidentifiable.
+1. The bridge may not be sequenced making RNA/DNA ends unidentifiable.
 2. This dramatically increases the complexity of the read processing.

 ## How?

 You should use cut_adapt (or equiavlent) to remove adaptors first!

 ```
 python char_seq.py read1.fq.gz read2.fq.gz
 python merge_rna_dna_bams.py dnareads.bam rnareads.bam